Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 If you search at date `x` and find missing history there, then history older than `x` should also re-appear, but history newer than `x` might not.
 Looking at the previous example and assuming there's history between `4/30/21` and `3/14/21`; if `x = 3/14/21` then the gap may shrink, but not disappear, and some of the missing history may also show up right before `3/14/21`:

 ```
-… → 5/2/21 → 5/1/21 → 4/30/21 → 3/13/21 → 3/14/21 → 3/13/21 → … → 1/5/21 → 1/6/21 → …
+… → 5/2/21 → 5/1/21 → 4/30/21 → 3/15/21 → 3/14/21 → 3/13/21 → … → 1/5/21 → 1/4/21 → …
 ```

 For this reason it's better to start your search right where the gap begins and proceed gradually.
 Setting the `start_time` parameter yourself allows you to move in increments of 1 second.
 The "Jump to date" feature moves in increments of 24 hours.
 You can also use the `cursor[time]` and `cursor[time_frac]` parameters to move in increments of 1 millisecond.

 Not all gaps are as large as in the examples above.
-The issue tends to also arise when too many events share the same time (ex: confirming multiple market listings at once).
-Here the gap can be less than a second and may skip as few as 1 event.
-These gaps can be addressed in the same way as large gaps, but because of how small they are, they're hard to notice.
-In my experience, because small gaps tend to only happen due to market-related activity, they can be safely ignored, as market history is more accurately collected from the Market History API.
+It's very common to have lots of small gaps when numerous events share the same time (ex: confirming multiple market listings at once).
+Here the gaps length can be shorter than a second, and may skip as few as 1 event.
+These gaps can be addressed in the same way as large gaps, but because of how small they are, they're very hard to identify and correct for.

+In my experience, because small gaps tend to only happen due to market-related activity, they can be safely ignored, as market history is more accurately collected using the Market History API.

 > The BoosterManager plugin cannot detect this bug.
 You'll need to monitor the plugin's activity yourself to ensure there's no gaps.
 Within your `InventoryHistoryAPI`, `page - data["cursor"]["time"]` represents the size of the gap in seconds between the current page and the next page.
 Be aware that `data["cursor"]` [can be](#history-ends-early-bug) `null`.
 You can attempt to address this bug with your API by setting the `next_page` or `next_cursor` response parameters, telling the plugin which page you'd like it to fetch next.